SidarYilmaz/SidarYilmaz/README.md

 🎓 I'm a senior Computer Engineering student at Karadeniz Technical University, currently focused on Artificial Intelligence and Quantum Machine Learning.
 🧠 I mainly work with Python and build projects around machine learning, quantum computing, and practical AI applications.
+🔹 I also have previous experience in backend development with Go.

 ⚙️ Python • scikit-learn • Qiskit • NumPy • Pandas • OpenCV • Git • Jupyter